pypa/packaging.python.org/source/key_projects.rst

 `Github <https://github.com/cournape/Bento>`__ |
 `PyPI <https://pypi.python.org/pypi/bento>`__

-Bento is a packaging tool solution for python software, targeted as an alternative to distutils, setuptools, distribute, etc....
+Bento is a packaging tool solution for Python software, targeted as an alternative to distutils, setuptools, distribute, etc....
 Bento's philosophy is reproducibility, extensibility and simplicity (in that order).